The world of cider is vast. And fascinating. And vibrant and labyrinthine and ancient and changing and complex. Above all, it is delicious.

 Cider was always his pub go-to, but he got serious around five years ago, and in 2020 curated a weekly cider column on Malt which, despite being somewhat off-brand, attracted over 150,000 readers in its first year.
 Cider Review is the natural evolution of that column, as well as a repository for all of the cider tasting notes that one slot a week wouldn’t let him publish.

-Adam has written about cider and perry for Full Juice Magazine, jancisrobinson.com, Burum Collective, Cider Voice, and Graftwood, which he also co-edits.
-He contributed the UK section to Le Journal du Sommelier – Cidre and has judged cider in international competitions.
+Adam has written about cider and perry for Full Juice Magazine, Pellicle, jancisrobinson.com, Burum Collective, Cider Voice, and Graftwood, which he has also co-edited.
+He contributed the UK section to Le Journal du Sommelier – Cidre has judged cider for the International Cider Challenge and is on the the inaugural cider judging panel of the IWSC.
 He is thwarted in his efforts to write more by a small cat called Nutmeg who loves sitting on keyboards.

 James discovered cider in 2012 on a holiday in Somerset, having not really drunk alcohol at all before then.
 A moment of realisation on a beautiful sunny day at a cider farm kicked off a journey that has led to this moment.

 Not being one to do things by halves, James sought out all ciders he could easily get his hands on, plus the ones out of reach, coming out the other side with a very broad appreciation for the variety that cider offers and a self declared title of The Cider Critic.